ucsd-cse130/04-nano/README.md

 and `<expr>` denotes any expression from part (a), or any let / fun / if expression.

+---
+**Note**

+The order of rules in your lexer definitions matters: earlier patterns will match first, then later patters, much like the function cases in Haskell.

+---
 Once you have implemented this functionality you should get the following behavior prompt: